Reporting Course

 Level II

-This training is addressed to radiologists who want to improve the way to report patients with the most relevant pathologies of the ankle.
-Trainees will also develop the skills of structured reporting by using useful checklists of anatomical areas.
+This MRI training is designed for radiologists who want to improve their ability to report patients with the most relevant pathologies of the ankle.
+You will also develop the skills of structured reporting by using useful checklists of anatomical areas.

 30 cases